CSE-408-B1/.github/profile/README.md

 ## Getting Started

-To get started, simply visit our website at [Your Website URL] and follow the instructions provided.
+To get started, simply visit our website at [Dynamic Document Parser](https://view-service.akib-89.me/) and follow the instructions provided.

 ## Dynamic Templates